 - Critical Theory I or II

-- One Additional Literature Course in any area
+- One Literature course

 - ENG 7910: Professional Issue in Teaching College English (1 hour per semester; required only for teaching assistants)

 - ENG 7770: Colloquium on the Profession (1 hour per semester)

 - Comprehensive Examinations

 Finish hours with these classes.
 These reading hours have not been counted toward the course totals in each degree concentration, but they do count toward the total number of credit hours required per semester to maintain a teaching assistantship.

 Students with teaching assistantships will complete the program with 120 hours, but the program could be completed by full-time students without teaching assistantships in 46 hours.